PRAB > News & Knowledge > White Papers > White Paper: Financing A Stronger Future

 What’s more, banks were poised to not only provide pandemicrelated financial relief, but capital to finance operational advancements.
 The Equipment Leasing & Finance Foundation reported in its Monthly Confidence Index for the Equipment Finance Industry that confidence was 56.5 in September 2020, compared to 23.3 in April of 2020.
 The September rating was actually higher than the September 2019 rating of 54.7.

-2020 Monthly Confidence Index for the Equipment Finance Industry | Prab.com
+2020 Monthly Confidence Index For The Equipment Finance Industry | Prab.com

 When The Federal Reserve slashed interest rates to near zero in March of 2020, it created a mechanism to support the flow of credit to U.S. businesses.
 Historically, when the Fed cuts interest rates it enables banks to borrow from the Fed on more favorable terms.
 In the past, banks and their financing arms have pounced on these favorable terms to deliver as many qualified loans at lower interest rates to their customers as possible.